wellesley-cs230/wellesley-cs230.github.io/hw1.md

 # Homework 1, Part A: Area of a Triangle

-# Goals:
+## Goals:

 Practice with:
-* working with BlueJ IDE to write, compile, run simple java programs
+* Working with BlueJ IDE to write, compile, run simple java programs
-* java primitive data types, expressions and operators
+* Java primitive data types, expressions and operators
-* defining and calling methods
+* Defining and calling methods
-* selecting testing values to determine whether program will work in all possible cases
+* Selecting testing values to determine whether program will work in all possible cases

 ## Description

-Write a program, `AreaTriangle`, that prompts the user three times for the side lengths of a triangle.
+Write a program, `AreaTriangle.java`, that prompts the user three times for the side lengths of a triangle.
 Based on these three inputs, the program checks and prints whether this triangle is isosceles or not, as well as its area.
 In addition to the `main` method, **your program should also define three other static methods**:
-  1. a predicate method `isValidTriangle` to check whether the three inputs define a triangle, based on the **triangular inequality** (that is, the sum of any two sides of a triangle is strictly greater than the third side),
+  1. A predicate method `isValidTriangle` to check whether the three inputs define a triangle, based on the **triangular inequality** (that is, the sum of any two sides of a triangle is strictly greater than the third side),
-  2. a method to `getHeronArea` compute the triangle's area based on [Heron's Formula](http://en.wikipedia.org/wiki/Heron%27s_formula) given the three side lengths,
+  2. A method to `getHeronArea` compute the triangle's area based on [Heron's Formula](http://en.wikipedia.org/wiki/Heron%27s_formula) given the three side lengths,
-  3. a predicate method `isIsosceles`  to check whether the triangle is isosceles
+  3. A predicate method `isIsosceles`  to check whether the triangle is isosceles

 Some important notes on this exercise: